wulliy/wasteof-docs/README.md

 # thanks
 no problem...

-but also, thanks to the contributors/community members from the previous repositories (in order from oldest to newest):
+but also, thanks to the contributors/community members from the previous repositories (in order from newest to oldest):
 - [wyndmill](https://github.com/wyndmill)
 - [frostzzone](https://github.com/frostzzone)
 - [Oren Lindsey](https://github.com/Oren-Lindsey)